 Now, how do you do that?
-Well, let's take the Land-Bridge [see Figure 1].
+Well, let's take the Land-Bridge [see Figure 1: Eurasia: Main Routes and Selected Secondary Routes of the Eurasian Land-Bridge].
 You are very familiar with China, more than I am, so I don't have to tell you about China.
 But, in general, look at the condition of China.
 We have the problem of the inner area, which is poorly developed economically, where people live, but they're poorly developed; where the people are poor.
 Number-one problem.